Scaling limits for planar aggregation with subcritical fluctuations: Introduction

 This behaviour is qualitatively different to the known behaviour of ALE(0), that is to say HL(0), in the same scaling regime.
 In \cite{NT2}, Norris and Turner showed that the HL(0) clusters converge to disks with internal branching structure given by the Brownian web.
 More recently, Silvestri \cite{Sil} analysed the fluctuations in HL(0) and showed that these converge to a log-correlated fractional Gaussian field.
 Several other papers consider modifications of the HL(0) model \cite{JST12,JST15,RZ}.

 In this paper, we approach the question of the phase transition in ALE$(\eta)$ at $\eta=1$ from the opposite direction to that in \cite{STV} by showing convergence to a disk for ALE($\eta$) for all $\eta\le1$, provided that $\s$ does not converge to zero too fast.
 Further, we prove convergence of the associated fluctuations to an explicit limit, which depends on $\eta$, and which would exhibit unstable behaviour if one took $\eta>1$.
 Our results apply in a different regime to that considered in \cite{STV}.
 We require that the regularization parameter $\s\gg c^{1/2}$ (and sometimes more), which enables us to show that, for each $\eta\le 1$, the disk limit and the fluctuations hold universally for a wide class of particle shapes.
-By contrast, in \cite{STV} the parameter $\s\ll c^{1/2}$ and the results rely heavily on the slit particle being non-differentiable at its tip.
-Physicists argue that the physically relevant regime corresponds to $\s \sim c^{1/2}$.
-See for example \cite{Has01}.
+By contrast, in \cite{STV} the parameter $\s\ll c$ and the results rely heavily on the slit particle being non-differentiable at its tip.